Over the last few years, a quiet but powerful force has been reshaping how companies are able to drive real, measurable results online.

 • Customer expansion: Existing clients upgrade their purchase or stay longer because your brand keeps showing up in their feed.

-These are all outcomes of “Dark Social”, the invisible but measurable business effects of great content shown consistently to the right audience.
+These are all real revenue outcomes of “Dark Social”, the invisible but measurable business effects of highly relevant content shown consistently to the right audiences.

-Many B2B marketers still rely on automated attribution reports exported from ad platforms that focus on “vanity” metrics, such as impressions, cost per click, and click-through rates.
+Most marketers still rely on automated attribution reports exported from ad platforms that focus on “vanity” metrics, such as “cost per conversion”, impressions, cost per click, and click-through rates.

-But those systems are built for instant, direct response, NOT the slow, layered influence that drives meaningful B2B decisions.
+But those measurements are built for instant, direct response, NOT the slow, layered influence that drives more meaningful 5-7 figure buying decisions.

-Here’s where the most valuable signals slip through the cracks:
+Here’s some more examples where the most valuable signals slip through the cracks:

-• Executives “lurking,” not clicking: High-value decision-makers don’t often click, share, or fill out forms.
+• Executives “lurking,” not clicking: High-value decision-makers don’t often click, “Like”, share, or fill out forms.
 They don’t want follow-ups.
 They prefer to stay invisible, watching, reading, and forming opinions quietly.
-And when your reporting ignores them, your strategy does too.

 • Delayed conversions: Prospects can absorb your content for months before booking a discovery call.
-The deal starts long before the data shows it.
+The deal starts long before the “cost per lead” shows it.

 • Off-platform conversations: Many of the best opportunities often begin in private, e.g., in boardrooms, email threads, or chats that no tracking pixel can see.

-And because these signals are invisible in standard reports, many marketers optimise away from what’s actually working.
+And because these signals are invisible in standard reports, an inexperienced marketer will optimise away from what’s actually working.

-They double down on “cheap clicks” and “lead volume,” unknowingly filtering out the very audience most likely to become long-term, high-value clients.
+Instead, they’ll double down on “cheap clicks” and “lead volume,” unknowingly filtering out the very audience most likely to become long-term, high-value revenue.

 In B2B, only around 5% of your market is ready to buy right now.